alacaze/clinpharm_information/index.md

 The program is delivered externally using Blackboard and Zoom.
 There are also couple of optional for face-to-face activities throughout the program.

-Bookmark the online version for quick reference (you will get a pop up to log in to Blackboard if you are not already) or download this document as as `pdf` or `docx`
+Bookmark the online version for quick reference or download this document as `pdf`: [ProgramInformation.pdf](ProgramInformation.pdf).

 <!--chapter:end:index.rmd-->